 Heritage alterations

-The municipal heritage register (PDF) details all protected properties, designated features, and non-designated properties of cultural value or interest.
+The Municipal Heritage Register (PDF) details all protected properties, designated features, and non-designated properties of cultural value or interest.

 The Region of Waterloo conservation guide and Ontario Heritage Tool Kit are practical guides that can assist property owners.

-MacGregor/Albert Heritage Conservation District (HCD)
+MacGregor Albert Heritage Conservation District (HCD)

-Activites that require compliance and permits in HCD
+Activities that require compliance and permits in HCD

 Activity Zoning Compliance Demolition Permit Building Permit Site Plan Review* Heritage Permit